 The book of Romans deals with similar feelings.
-St. Paul is sometimes called "the last apostle."
 St. Paul never met Jesus Christ in person but believed he was called to spread the gospel to the Gentiles.
 As a result, he was often rejected by the Gentiles who saw his religion as strange and demanding, and he was often spurned by the original apostles who questioned his authority, intentions, and teachings.
-St. Paul often addressed these feelings but continued to rely on his faith in God at his right hand and Christ as a source of strength.
-To him, Christianity was a house of worship the rebellious live and the rebellious dwell to follow Christ, for we are all sinners.
 In Romans 38-39, St. Paul makes it clear that no matter what kind of conflict we face, God is on our side:

 "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."